How we roll in the CHOICE lab

 - how easy it is to fold and unfold the prams

 - how easy it is to push them over rough terrain, up and down stairs, and through doorways

 - how easily they fit into the boot of a family car.

 Test criteria explained

 We rate children's products a bit differently to other product tests.
 Since children's products require a strong emphasis on safety and we test according to Australian or International safety standards we rate them according to whether they pass or fail the standard.
-A CHOICE Buy passes all key safety tests.
+CHOICE Recommended models pass all key safety tests.